We have lots of advice on interior paint to help you find the right paint for your project

 Choosing the right paint for your walls is a big decision.
 Because it can be hard to visualise colour in a room, tester pots are a great way to ‘try before you buy’.
 We have some great tips on how to get the most from tester pots.

 To see what the colour will look like against your skirting boards and doors, paint a swatch onto lining paper and place near the wood finish.
 This will give you a chance to see how the colour blends in with the rest of your room.

-Colour can change once it hits the walls, and can look a different shade altogether when it’s placed near varying light sources.
+Colour can change once it hits the walls, and it can look a different shade altogether when it’s placed near varying light sources.
+Artificial and natural light will have different effects on the appearance of a colour and, because natural light varies throughout the day and depending on the direction your room faces, a colour can look quite different from the colour card or tin.
 Test your paint against the lighting in your home to get a better idea of what it’ll look like.

 Use tester pots when you’ve narrowed down your paint choice.
 Don’t paint swatches of lots of different colours, this will only make your decision harder.
 Opt for shades and variations of a similar colour.